gromnitsky/matt-levine/README.md

 ## Combat captcha

-If you get 'invalid responce' message instead of raw html:
+If you get "invalid response" message instead of raw html:

 1. open 'New Incognito Window' in Chrome;
 2. press F12, switch to `Network` tab;